MHS '68

 French. ...
 Short version: Of the MHS '68 woman's 16

-great-great-grandparents, one was some mix of Chippewa
+gr-gr-grandparents, one was some mix of Chippewa and

-the paper trail says that it was not a full six percent,
+paper trail says that it was not a full six percent,

 meaning that the great-great-grandmother herself was of